xIshanSandhux/url-shortener/README.md

 # URL Shortener

 Building a custom optimized and fast url shortener.
-Currently build a http server specifically for this purpose
+Currently building a http server specifically for this purpose